Jaluus/PaperTrail/readme.md

 We implement and compare two graph-based recommender system models:
 1. **GraphSage** [3]: A Graph Neural Network (GNN) that generates node embeddings by aggregating features from a node's local neighborhood.
-We adapt GraphSage for our heterogeneous bipartite graph using PyG [2].
+We adapt GraphSage for our heterogeneous bipartite graph using PyG [2], see `modeling/models/simpleGNN.py`.
 2. **LightGCN** [4]: A simplified model using only neighborhood aggregation without feature transformation or nonlinear activation.
-It is transductive, meaning it requires all nodes to be present during training.
+It is transductive, as the embeddings are learned.
+See `modeling/models/LightGCN.py` for the implementation.
+3. **TextDotProduct**: A non-graph baseline that computes the dot product between author and paper text embeddings.
+The author embeddings are computed as the mean of the embeddings of their authored papers that should be seen during training.
+See `modeling/models/textDotProduct.py` for the implementation.
 ## Training the Recommender System Models

 * GraphSage: `python -m train`